weijiekoh/perpetualpowersoftau/0078_soham_response/README.md

 # Note

 This contribution continues from contribution number 58.
-The hash from which this contribution is derived will match that of [0058](../0058_rasikh_response/).
+This contribution's predecessor hash will match that of [0058](../0058_rasikh_response/).
 See notes in [the repo's README](../README.md) for further details.

 # Soham Zense's contribution: